shaf-m/NutriSci/README.md

 By Team Bravo | EECS 3311 — Summer 2025

 NutriSci is a Java-based desktop nutrition tracking app built using Swing, MySQL, and CNF 2015 data.
-It allows users to create personalized profiles, log meals, analyze nutrient intake (like calories, carbs, iron, etc.), and visualize meal information — with support for smart food swaps and more charts to be added in a future release.
+It allows users to create personalized profiles, log meals, analyze nutrient intake (like calories, carbs, iron, etc.), and visualize meal information with support for smart food swaps and more charts.

 ---